nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <span id="milestoneCumulative">

 {{ icon_important_big_red }} **Milestone requirements are cumulative**.
 The recommended progress for the mid-milestone is an implicit requirement for the actual milestone unless a milestone requirement overrides a mid-milestone requirement %%e.g., mid-milestone requires a document to be in a temp format while the actual milestone requires it to be in the proper format%%.
-Similarly, a requirement for milestone `n` is also an implicit requirement for milestone `n+1` unless `n+1` overrides the `n` requirement.
-This means ==if you miss some requirement at milestone `n`, you should try to achieve it before milestone `n+1`== or else it could be noted again as a 'missed requirement' at milestone `n+1`.
 </span>
 <span id="prReviewsMatter">